 - Schools, universities and colleges should work together to develop measures to help prevent sexual violence and misconduct.
-This includes ensuring all young people receive comprehensive sex education at an early age that teaches respect and provides comprehensive consent education. - Ensure victim-survivors of sexual violence have timely access to support, which could be delivered by universities in partnership with specialist local services. - Provide reporting tools and procedures for reporting sexual misconduct at university that are clear and minimise barriers for victim-survivors.
+This includes ensuring all young people receive comprehensive sex education at an early age that teaches respect and provides comprehensive consent education.
+Research conducted by University of Bristol Students' Union in 2018 found that only 35% of students felt their sex and relationships education had given them a comprehensive understanding of consent. - Ensure victim-survivors of sexual violence have timely access to support, which could be delivered by universities in partnership with specialist local services. - Provide reporting tools and procedures for reporting sexual misconduct at university that are clear and minimise barriers for victim-survivors.
 Universities should actively seek feedback on these processes and work in co-production with students to make improvements.
-Related to this, universities should be clear from the out set about what kind of redress may be available. - Take swift action where misconduct is reported, conducting trauma-informed investigations and ensuring that support is embedded throughout the process
+Related to this, universities should be clear from the out-set about what kind of redress may be available. - Take swift action where misconduct is reported, conducting trauma-informed investigations and ensuring that support is embedded throughout the process.